 Tier 4 visa holders

-The Home Office recognises the exceptional circumstances of the current situation and the University will continue to sponsor a student’s Tier 4 visa during any disruption to studies as a result of the coronavirus outbreak and/or whilst continuing studies remotely.
+The Home Office recognises the exceptional circumstances of the current situation and the University will continue to sponsor a current student’s Tier 4 visa during a disruption to studies resulting from the coronavirus outbreak and whilst continuing studies remotely.
 This is the case whether you are currently overseas or in the UK.

 For further guidance on student immigration matters, please contact the International Student Office.